 China

-- Speaking spontaneity is the key challenge
+- Speaking spontaneity without prep time is the key challenge

 - Focus: daily Listen and Repeat + Take an Interview practice